lotlouischoitslab/Computational_Transportation_Science/00Transportation_Python_Intro/README.md

          df = pd.read_csv(students)
          df.head()

       If you are going to use the Jupyter notebook on your local machine, then ignore the mounting the Google drive process.
-All you got to do is call:
+All you got to do is copy the following        code into your terminal:

          df = pd.read_csv('datasets/students.csv')